pbl64k/gpif-datakinds/README.md

 which has a strictly more powerful type system than Haskell, and which I'm not particularly familiar with.

-So I tinker with *GPIF* and Idris a bit, time passed, and meanwhile, [nponeccop](https://github.com/nponeccop) that `DataKinds` do the same thing as the relevant SHE features.
-Unsurprisingly, I later found out that McBride earlier suggested using those for these purposes somewhere on SO.
+Anyway, I tinkered with *GPIF* and Idris a bit, time passed, and meanwhile, [nponeccop](https://github.com/nponeccop) suggested to me that `DataKinds` do the same thing as the relevant SHE features.
+Unsurprisingly, I later found out that McBride earlier suggested using `DataKinds` for these purposes somewhere on SO as well.

-But no even remotely complete implementations appeared to be available in Haskell.
-So I decided to suck it up and follow the combination of *Slicing It!* and *GPIF* program spiced up by `DataKinds`.
+But nothing that would qualify as even a remotely complete implementation appeared to be available in Haskell.
+So I decided to suck it up and follow the combination of *Slicing It!* and *GPIF* program spiced up by `DataKinds` myself.
 This is the end result.

 The generality of this fascinates me.
 It also works quite well in simple cases.
 Conversions between host types and indexed functors can be encoded